MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/communications-between-endpoints.md

 -   HTTPS

 With the exception of communication from the site server to a distribution point,  server-to-server communications in a site can occur at any time and do not use mechanisms to control the network bandwidth.
-Because you cannot control the communication between site systems, ensure that you install site system servers in locations that have well connected and fast networks.
+Because you cannot control the communication between site systems, ensure that you install site system servers in locations that have fast and well-connected networks.

 To help you manage the transfer of content from the site server to distribution points:

 -   Configure the distribution point for network bandwidth control and scheduling.
-These controls resemble the configurations used by intersite addresses, and you can often use this configuration instead of installing another Configuration Manager site when the transfer of content to remote network locations is your main bandwidth consideration.
+These controls resemble the configurations that are used by intersite addresses, and you can often use this configuration instead of installing another Configuration Manager site when the transfer of content to remote network locations is your main bandwidth consideration.

 -   You can install a distribution point as a prestaged distribution point.
 A prestaged distribution point lets you use content that is manually put on the distribution point server and removes the requirement to transfer content files across the network.

-For more information see [Manage network bandwidth for content management](manage-network-bandwidth.md).
+For more information, see [Manage network bandwidth for content management](manage-network-bandwidth.md).

 ##  <a name="Planning_Client_to_Site_System"></a> Communications from clients to site systems and services
 Clients initiate communication to site system roles, Active Directory Domain Services, and on-line services.
 To enable these communications, firewalls must allow the network traffic between clients and the end point of their communications.
 Endpoints include:

--   **Application Catalog website point** - (Supports HTTP and HTTPS communication)
+-   **Application Catalog website point**: (Supports HTTP and HTTPS communication)

 -   **Cloud-based resources** like Microsoft Azure and Microsoft Intune

--   **Configuration Manager Policy Module (NDES)** - (Supports HTTP and HTTPS communication)
+-   **Configuration Manager Policy Module (NDES)**: (Supports HTTP and HTTPS communication)

--   **Distribution points** - (Supports HTTP and HTTPS communication, and HTTPS is required by cloud-based distribution points)
+-   **Distribution points**: (Supports HTTP and HTTPS communication, and HTTPS is required by cloud-based distribution points)

--   **Fallback status point** - (Supports HTTP communication)
+-   **Fallback status point**: (Supports HTTP communication)

--   **Management point** - (Supports HTTP and HTTPS communication)
+-   **Management point**: (Supports HTTP and HTTPS communication)

 -   **Microsoft Update**

--   **Software update points** - (Supports HTTP and HTTPS communication)
+-   **Software update points** : (Supports HTTP and HTTPS communication)

--   **State Migration point** - (Supports HTTP and HTTPS communication)
+-   **State Migration point**: (Supports HTTP and HTTPS communication)

 -   **Various domain services**

 Before a client can communicate with a site system role, the client uses service location to find a site system role that supports the client's protocol (HTTP or HTTPS).
-By default, clients use the most secure method available to them:
+By default, clients use the most secure method that's available to them:

 -   To use HTTPS, you must have a public key infrastructure (PKI) and install PKI certificates on clients and servers.
 For information about how to use certificates, see [PKI certificate requirements for System Center Configuration Manager](../../../core/plan-design/network/pki-certificate-requirements.md).

 -   When you deploy a site system role that uses Internet Information Services (IIS) and supports communication from clients, you must specify whether clients connect to the site system by using HTTP or HTTPS.
 If you use HTTP, you must also consider signing and encryption choices.
-For more information, see [Planning for Signing and Encryption](../../../core/plan-design/security/plan-for-security.md#BKMK_PlanningForSigningEncryption) in [Plan for security in System Center Configuration Manager](../../../core/plan-design/security/plan-for-security.md).
+For more information, see [Planning for signing and encryption](../../../core/plan-design/security/plan-for-security.md#BKMK_PlanningForSigningEncryption) in [Plan for security in System Center Configuration Manager](../../../core/plan-design/security/plan-for-security.md).

 For information about service location by clients, see  [Understand how clients find site resources and services for System Center Configuration Manager](../../../core/plan-design/hierarchy/understand-how-clients-find-site-resources-and-services.md).

 For details about ports and protocols used by clients when they communicate to these endpoints, see [Ports used in System Center Configuration Manager](../../../core/plan-design/hierarchy/ports.md)

 ###  <a name="BKMK_clientspan"></a> Considerations for client communications from the Internet or an untrusted forest
-The following site system roles installed at primary sites support connections from clients that are in untrusted locations, like the Internet or an untrusted forest (secondary sites do not support client connections from untrusted locations):
+The following site system roles installed at primary sites support connections from clients that are in untrusted locations, like the Internet or an untrusted forest.
+(Secondary sites do not support client connections from untrusted locations):

 -   Application Catalog website point